platais/task2303/README.md

 may take different type of attributes, etc, like there was a chance to load them from json, etc :)
 - float like numbers are not supported as numbers and added like strings
 - by design it suppose to save also types, but currently its saving all as string as currently function receive parameters as string.
+- console.Writeline should be replaced with logger service for errors
 - ?

 ## Design